ssk-d/fireflutter/README.md

       - When it creates the room, it will create a room for A and B, and next time A or B try to chat each other again, it will not create a new room.
 Instead, it will use previously created room.

 - If the app must inform new messages to the user when the user is not in room list screen,

   - The app can listen `my-room-list` collection on app screen (or homescreen)
   - And when a new message arrives, the app can show snackbar.

+- You may put the logic of the app like below
+  - Declare `ChatMyRoomList` and `ChatRoom` instances as global variables.
+  - Listen to chat room update on home screen and display updates on chat icon.
+  - When somebody chats, the user will get push notification. and ignore push notifications if it's my chat or someone that I am talking to.

 ## Pitfalls of chat logic